sjsu-cs131-f25/team7-sports-nba/README.md

 ### 2. Run Locally (Standalone Spark)

+For local execution, ensure your raw dataset is placed in a folder named **`data/input/`** in the repository root.

 From the repository root, execute the main shell script, or run `final_pipeline.py` directly:

 ```bash